You Are Not My Mother

-You Are Not My Mother is a 2021 Irish psychological horror film written and directed by Kate Dolan.
+You Are Not My Mother is a 2021 Irish psychological horror film written and directed by Kate Dolan, in her directorial debut.
 The film stars Hazel Doupe as Char, a young woman at odds with her grandmother Rita (Ingrid Craigie) after her mother Angela (Carolyn Bracken) briefly goes missing, only to return soon afterward with a radically changed personality.

 The film premiered in the Midnight Madness stream at the 2021 Toronto International Film Festival, where it was named first runner up for the People's Choice Award: Midnight Madness.

 Plot

 An opening flashback scene shows Rita Delaney taking her infant granddaughter Charlotte (“Char”) into the woods, while the baby’s mother Angela protests.
 In the woods, Rita sits the baby on the ground and lights a ring of fire around her.
 She watches as the baby screams.

 In the present day, the teenage Char lives with her mother and grandmother; her uncle Aaron lives nearby and visits occasionally.
 The household is somewhat dysfunctional; Rita is in poor health, Angela is depressed and spends much of her time in bed, and there is no food in the house.
 Char attends a girls’ Catholic high school.
 Although academically gifted, she does not fit in with the other students, who consider her their social inferior, and she is subjected to bullying.
 One morning, driving Char to school, Angela tells her daughter that "she can't do this anymore".
 Her car is later found abandoned, with no sign of Angela.
 The family report the disappearance to the police, but they are not able to offer much help.
 However, Angela returns within a few days, strangely altered.
 Her depression is gone, and she is cheerful, dressing up and cooking dinner for the family.
 Rita seems suspicious of these changes in Angela and deliberately upsets the pan of soup that Angela had prepared, so the family are obliged to eat the chips that Aaron has brought over instead.
 But Angela appears to have little appetite and sits staring sullenly at her mother.